boucher/docker-mongo-local-replicaset/README.md

 ## Notes

-If you mount in the `/data/db1` volume, the container will not go through it's initialization process, but it will also assume that you have mounted all 3 volumes -- so mount all 3 or none.
+If you mount something into `/data/db1`, the container will not go through it's initialization process, but it will also assume that you have mounted all 3 volumes -- so mount all 3 or none.
 You can customize the username/password by providing `USERNAME`/`PASSWORD` environment variables (but you probably don't need to).

 ### Example Run

-    docker run -d --name mongo -v $(pwd)/db1:/data/db1 -v $(pwd)/db2:/data/db2 -v $(pwd)/db3:/data/db3 boucher/mongo-local-replicaset
+    docker run -d --name mongo -v $(pwd)/data:/data boucher/mongo-local-replicaset

 ### Example Mongo Connection String (from another container)